aiven/aiven-docs/docs/platform/howto/byoc/store-data.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons";

-Depending on your cloud provider, data in your custom cloud and service backups can be stored either in Aiven-owned cloud or in your own cloud account.
+Depending on your cloud provider, data in your custom cloud can be stored either in Aiven-owned cloud or in your own cloud account, the latter being currently allowed with AWS only.

 ## BYOC tiered storage

 :::important
-BYOC tiered storage is only supported in AWS custom clouds for [Aiven for Apache Kafka](/docs/products/kafka/howto/kafka-tiered-storage-get-started) and [Aiven for ClickHouse](/docs/products/clickhouse/concepts/clickhouse-tiered-storage).
+[BYOC](/docs/platform/concepts/byoc) tiered storage is only supported in AWS custom clouds for [Aiven for Apache Kafka](/docs/products/kafka/howto/kafka-tiered-storage-get-started) and [Aiven for ClickHouse](/docs/products/clickhouse/concepts/clickhouse-tiered-storage).
 :::